gbrdead/slop/LLMs.md

 A lot of the software that needs to be written is not particularly challenging.
 It does not need neat tricks.
 Mediocrity should be fine for it, right?

 But productive code is of above mediocre quality.
-While this may sound as a paradox, it is easy to explain.
+While this may sound as a paradox, it is easily explainable.
 Mediocre code in the context of LLMs is the mean of all the code examples used to train them.
 This includes:
 - Textbooks, tutorials and their likes.
 Unless the studied topic is security then the latter is simply ignored.
 Productive code, however, needs to be secure.
-- StackOverflow, Reddit, Wikipedia and their likes.
+- StackOverflow, Reddit, Wikipedia and similar user-generated sources.
 The same concern as above.
 - All possible code found on the Internet, most of which has never been used productively.
 You know, those repositories with a single commit from 8 years ago.
 - The training data certainly includes a lot of code of productive quality.
 But the above bring the mean down.

 Additionally, the merged code in a project is of higher quality than the mean level of the programmers working on it.
-A piece of code written by an inexperienced programmer will get reviewed by a more experienced one and it will get its level up.
+A piece of code written by an inexperienced programmer will get reviewed by a more experienced one and this will get its level up.
 A review by an inexperienced programmer does not push the quality down.

 Of course, vibe coding is totally fine for prototypes, provided no attempts for their direct productization are made afterwards.

-### A Simpler Reasoning
+### A Simpler Argument

-If you are not convinced by the mediocrity reasoning, here is another unrelated argument why the quality of software will go down if we start employing LLMs.

 "A computer will do what you tell it to do, but that may be much different from what you had in mind." - [Joseph Weizenbaum](https://en.wikipedia.org/wiki/Joseph_Weizenbaum) (the creator of the aforementioned ELIZA)

 We have spent the last 70 years defining formal languages that help up us tell a computer what we want it to do while bringing down the likelihood of misunderstandings.
 And we have done a pretty good job.
 We have various programming languages of different levels of abstraction that give us good confidence that a computer will do what we really want.

 And now come the Large *Language* Models.
 The language here is not a formal one.
-It is a context-dependent language, ridden with ambiguities, intended to be complemented with things like intonation and facial expression.
+It is a context-dependent language, riddled with ambiguities, intended to be complemented with things like intonation and facial expression.
 It is naive to expect that inserting our beloved English (or whatever tongue) in the tool stack will not lead to a higher incidence of bugs.

 ## What Could Possibly Go Wrong?